tsunami416604/azure-docs.hu-hu/articles/cognitive-services/bing-visual-search/quickstarts/python.md

 ---
-title: 'Gyors útmutató: Lemezkép-elemzések, a Bing Visual Search REST API és a Python használatával'
+title: 'Quickstart: Get image insights using the REST API and Python - Bing Visual Search'
 titleSuffix: Azure Cognitive Services
-description: Megtudhatja, hogyan kaphat elemzési információkat, és töltsön fel egy képet, a Bing Visual Search API.
+description: Learn how to upload an image to the Bing Visual Search API and get insights about it.
 services: cognitive-services
 author: swhite-msft
 manager: nitinme